brocaar/chirpstack-docs/docs/project/guides/troubleshooting/gateway.md

-If you have confirmed that the ChirpStack Gateway Bridge component receives the data sent by the packet-forwarder, it is time to confirm ChirpStack Gateway Brige is succesfully publishing this data to the MQTT broker.
+If you have confirmed that the ChirpStack Gateway Bridge component receives the data sent by the packet-forwarder, it is time to confirm ChirpStack Gateway Brige is successfully publishing this data to the MQTT broker.

 To validate that the ChirpStack Gateway Bridge is publishing LoRa<sup>&reg;</sup> frames to the MQTT broker, you can subscribe to the `gateway/#` MQTT topic.
 When using the